TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 | RES | 33 | Reset |
 | DC | 35 | Data/Command |

 <img src="images/oled_ssh1331_back_t.png" width="60%" height="60%" />

 ### Wrong Wiring

-When the display is connected in the wrong manner or when *hardware SPI* was chosen in code but the connected pins do not provide *hardware SPI*, the display typically shows random pixels:
+If the display is wired incorrectly, or if *hardware SPI* was selected in the code but the connected pins do not provide *hardware SPI*, the display may show random pixels:

 <img src="images/oled_ssh1331_noop2_t.png" width="100%" height="100%" />

 ## Programming

-The by far easiest way of using *SSD1331* color OLED displays is via *ESPHome*, however this platform is targeting primarily ESP32 microcontrollers.
+The easiest way to use *SSD1331* color OLED displays is via *ESPHome*, though this platform is primarily designed for ESP32 microcontrollers.

-Alternately, you can use *C++ libraries* to program the firmware manually.
+Alternatively, you can manually program the firmware using *C++ libraries*.

 ### ESPHome

-Using *ESPHome* is the simplest approach, as *ESPHome* includes a native [SSD1331 OLED Display](https://esphome.io/components/display/ssd1331.html).
+Using *ESPHome* is the simplest approach, as *ESPHome* includes native support for the [SSD1331 OLED Display](https://esphome.io/components/display/ssd1331.html).

 > [!IMPORTANT]
-> This platform specifically supports the *SSD1331* driver and will not work with OLED color displays using different drivers.
+> This platform specifically supports the *SSD1331* driver and will not work with OLED color displays that use a different driver.

 Here is an example configuration:

 ````
 # pins are for ESP32S, adjust for other microcontroller models